Robin Hood (Disney character): In Robin Hood

 Maid Marian reveals she and Robin were childhood sweethearts but they have not seen one another for years.
 Prince John is hosting an archery tournament, and the winner will receive a kiss from Maid Marian.
 Robin decides to participate in the tournament disguised as a stork whilst Little John disguises himself as the Duke of Chutney to get near Prince John.
 Robin wins the tournament, but Prince John exposes him and sentences him to death despite Maid Marian's pleas.
 However, thanks to Little John, Robin escapes into the woods with Marian.

-As Robin and Maid Marian enjoy their reunion, the townsfolk have a troubadour festival spoofing Prince John, describing him as the "Phony King of England", and the song soon becomes popular with John's soldiers.
-A paltry coin gets deposited into the poor box at Friar Tuck's church, which gets seized by the Sheriff.
-Friar Tuck lashes out at the Sheriff, to which he is quickly arrested.
+As Robin and Maid Marian enjoy their reunion, the townsfolk have a troubadour festival spoofing Prince John, describing him as the "Phony King of England."
+The song soon becomes popular with John's soldiers, but John, enraged, demands that the denizens of Nottingham have their taxes tripled, and that anyone unable to pay those taxes be imprisoned.

+When the Sheriff seizes the only coin left in the church's poor box, Friar Tuck lashes out and attacks him, and is consequently arrested for treason.
 Prince John orders Friar Tuck hanged, knowing Robin Hood will come out of hiding to rescue his friend.

-Robin and Little John sneak in, with Little John managing to free all of the prisoners whilst Robin steals Prince John's taxes, but Sir Hiss awakens to find Robin fleeing.
-Chaos follows as Robin and the others try to escape to Sherwood Forest.
-The Sheriff corners Robin after he returns to rescue Tagalong, a young rabbit and Skippy’s younger sister who was nearly left behind.
+Robin and Little John sneak in, and Little John frees all of the prisoners whilst Robin steals Prince John's taxes, but Sir Hiss awakens to find Robin fleeing.
+Chaos ensues as Robin and the others try to escape to Sherwood Forest.
+The Sheriff corners Robin after he returns to rescue Skippy's younger sister Tagalong, who was nearly left behind.
 During the chase, Prince John's castle catches fire and the Sheriff figures he has Robin where he wants him, either to be captured, burned, or make a risky jump into the moat.
 Robin Hood elects to jump.
 Little John and Skippy fear Robin is lost, but he surfaces safely after using a reed as a breathing tube.